rishiiiidha/snake-game/README.md

-# Snake Game with Turtle Graphics
+# Snaky Run : Snake Game with Turtle Graphics

 ## Introduction
 This is a simple Snake Game implemented in Python using the Turtle Graphics library.
 The game allows the player to control a snake, eat food to grow longer, and avoid colliding with the edges of the screen or the snake's own body.
 The score and high score are displayed on the screen.